odielijah/odielijah/README.md

-Hey there 👋
+Hellooo there 👋

-I'm Odinaka (Odija), a software engineer based in Nigeria.
+I'm Odinaka, a software engineer based in Nigeria.

-I focus on building clean, responsive, and visually engaging web experiences using modern frontend tools and animation libraries.
+I moostly focus on frontend stuff such as: React, Tailwind, and animations with Framer Motion, and Gsap.

-I enjoy recreating professional UI designs, experimenting with motion, and turning creative ideas into functional digital products.
+I also use Figma for recreating professional UI designs, and turning creative ideas into functional digital products.

-This is where I share projects, experiments, and things I’m currently building.
-Most of my work is focused on learning through real implementations and hands-on practice.
+This is where I share my projects, experiments, and things I’m currently building.
+Most of my work is focused on learning through real implementations.
+Everything here is built from scratch.

 ---